 Harry nodded his head, staring at him curiously.

-"Very well," said Severus wryly with a much put up on sigh, knowing Harry would be sleeping within five minutes.
-Placing the results of his spell aside he opened the book and in his softest voice began speaking.
+"Very well," Severus said wryly with a much put-upon sigh, knowing Harry would be sleeping within five minutes.
+Placing the results of his spell aside, he opened the book and in his softest voice began speaking.